CowFreedom/Desal/README.md

 * Allows simulation of fluid flux with respect to internal contentration polarization (ICP), salt accumulation and fouling
 * **No dependencies** except for a recent C++ and optional NVCC compiler

+Desal serves as a sample application for the algorithms described on [keinefirma.xyz](keinefirma.xyz/documents/book).
+The intention is to introduce people to accelerated scientific computing.

 ## Installation
 Build scripts are included to build the software.
 This library makes use of C++ modules.
 It has been tested on MSVC v16.8.4 and GCC 11.2.